borkdude/gh-release-artifact/API.md

 ```

 Uploads artifact to github release.
-Creates (draft) release if there is
+Creates (draft) release if there
-  no existing release yet.
+  is no existing release yet.
+Uses token from `GITHUB_TOKEN`
+  environment variable for auth.

   Required options: